Tag: skin

 Balancing Your Blood Sugar by Jerry Hickey, R.Ph.

 Diabetes is a vicious and life-threatening disease.
 It is a condition where your blood sugar is continuously and seriously elevated (and your triglycerides are also).
-The excess circulating blood sugar is very destructive inflaming tissues in the heart and circulation, in the eyes, brain, kidneys,
+The excess circulating blood sugar is very destructive inflaming tissues in the heart and circulation, in the eyes, brain, kidneys, and nerve tissue leading to all manner of serious and life threatening diseases.

 Do Tattoos Pose Health Risks?